 Turn into the parking lot and you are there!

-Take the 98A bus from Kuhio Ave to the Wahiawa Armory (ask the bus drive to notify you), and transfer to Oahu Bus number 88A.
-The Oahu Bus 88A will take you into Haleiwa Town and onward to the North Shore Beaches.
+Take the 52 bus from Kuhio Ave to Haleiwa Town, and transfer to Oahu Bus number 88A or 60.
+These Oahu Bus will take you to the North Shore Beaches.

 Beach – more popular known as the Banzai

 action isn’t close enough for you at Waimea Bay , then head

 up the road to Ehukai Beach and watch surfers dropping into perfect

 barrels, that will feel like watching a 3-D movie.

 Pipeline curling waves are world renown and play a big part in the